-- 30 Things to do in Jerusalem, Israel
+- JERUSALEM: 30 Things to do in Jerusalem, Israel

-- Day trip to Masada and the Dead Sea
+- MASADA & THE DEAD SEA: Day trip to Masada and the Dead Sea

-- Best things to do in Petra, Jordan
+- PETRA: Best things to do in Petra, Jordan

-Read all of our articles about Israel in our Israel Destination Guide.
+Read all of our articles about Israel in our Israel Travel Guide.

 You Might Also Like: